supcik/mkdocs-pdf2image-plugin/README.md

 # mkdocs-pdf2image-plugin

-This plugin generates an image from PDF files.
+This plugin generates images from the first page of PDF files.
 It is particularly useful when you want to include PDF presentations in your documentation.

 ## Installation